paritytech/releng-scripts/README.md

 - Its API is more resilient to breaking changes since arguments can be adapted over time according to our needs.

-Try `bukt --help` for guidance on how to use it.
+Try `rs --help` for guidance on how to use it.

 See https://github.com/paritytech/release-engineering/pull/113 for the initial concept and motivations.